1943 World Series: Game 4

-In Game 4, the Yankees struck first when Joe Gordon doubled with two outs in the fourth off Max Lanier and scored on Bill Dickey's single.
-In the seventh, Marius Russo got two outs, then allowed the Cardinals to load the bases on an error, double and intentional walk before another error on Frank Demaree's groundball tied the game.
+The Yankees struck first when Joe Gordon doubled with two outs in the fourth off Max Lanier and scored on Bill Dickey's single.
+In the seventh, Marius Russo recorded two outs but then allowed the Cardinals to load the bases on an error, double and intentional walk before another error on Frank Demaree's ground ball tied the game.
 In the eighth, Russo hit a leadoff double off Harry Brecheen, moved to third on a sacrifice bunt and scored on Frankie Crosetti's sacrifice fly.
 Russo pitched a complete game to leave the Yankees one win away from the championship.

 Game 5

 Murry Dickson, who helped close the door for the Cardinals by allowing no hits while on the mound, was on a ten-day pass from the United States Army.
-Spud Chandler won his second complete game of the series, shutting out the Cardinals despite giving up 10 hits and two walks.
-Bill Dickey provided the game's only runs on a home run in the sixth after a two-out walk off Mort Cooper.
+Spud Chandler won his second complete game of the series, shutting out the Cardinals despite allowing 10 hits and two walks.
+Bill Dickey provided the game's only runs on a home run in the sixth after a two-out walk by Mort Cooper.